 1. Retirement Readiness

-Our Peoria, AZ financial advisors typically begin with an assessment of a client’s current financial position.
-This includes organizing assets, liabilities, income sources, and expected expenses to establish a working baseline.
+Retirement readiness often starts with creating a clear snapshot of a client’s current financial position.
+Our Peoria, AZ financial advisors do this by organizing assets, liabilities, income sources, and expected expenses into a working baseline.

 2. Retirement Income Planning